-Elizabeth Putnam is Associate Professor of Molecular Genetics and Toxicology at the University of Montana.
-She currently serves as Interim Dean of the Davidson Honors College.
+Elizabeth Putnam is Professor of Molecular Genetics and Toxicology at the University of Montana.
+She currently serves as Chair of the Department of Biomedical and Pharmaceutical Sciences in the Skaggs School of Pharmacy, and is Acting Dean of the College of Health.
 After completing undergraduate work in Biochemistry at Rutgers College in New Brunswick, NJ, Elizabeth Putnam earned a Ph.D. in Biomedical Sciences from the University of Texas Graduate School of Biomedical Sciences in Houston.
 Following postdoctoral fellowships at M.D.
 Anderson Cancer Center and the University of Texas Medical School, she moved to the University of Montana in 2000.
-She is currently a tenured Associate Professor.
+She is currently a tenured Professor.

 Research in the Putnam laboratory focuses on the control of protein production related to lung fibrosis, using asbestos-caused fibrosis as a model system.
 We have identified SPARC, a matricellular protein involved in tissue repair, extracellular matrix (ECM) regulation, cellular proliferation, and cellular adhesion, as a candidate for involvement in the fibrosis that occurs after asbestos exposure.
 My laboratory is funded to explore the control of SPARC expression after asbestos exposure via RNA interference and thus fibrosis development as well.